TalCrypto/triangle-arbitrage-bot/README.md

 forge script ./script/FilterTrapToken.s.sol:FilterTrapToken --rpc-url http://127.0.0.1:8545
 ```

-Same logic as above, modify `chunk` to be 100, then 10, then 1

 <hr/>

 Then you will deploy the TradeContract.
 The private key you have in your .env file that has the MATIC used to pay for gas for the trade transaction must _also_ be the `owner` defined in TradeContract.sol